 - Strengthens your focus and increases your discipline, determination, and concentration

-- Adapting to exercising in heat, your body operates more efficiently under every condition!
+- Adapting to exercising in the heat, your body operates more efficiently under every condition!

 Why the carpet?

 The good news is Bikram Yoga San Jose’s floor is not “carpet,” it’s Flotex!
-This high-performance, anti-allergen, hospital-grade flooring has built-in anti-microbial treatment that prevents E-Coli, MRSA, and other such harmful little buggers and bacteria.
-We also use Odorox to diffuse any potential lingering bacteria and smell.
-In addition to regular vacuuming, we regularly do a deep steam clean on our carpet with Benefect, an environmentally-friendly, completely botanical disinfectant cleaner!
+This high-performance, anti-allergen, hospital-grade flooring has a built-in anti-microbial treatment that prevents E-Coli, MRSA, and other harmful little buggers and bacteria.

 So, you can feel safe, comfortable, and free of hygiene-worry at BYSJ.